Go to the site's main content

 Soprano

-Åsa has worked with conductors such as Nader Abbassi, Anja Bihlmaier, Tabita Berglund, Ola Rudner and Patrik Ringborg and has performed with orchestras such as The Royal Swedish Orchestra, the Norrlandsoperan Symphony Orchestra, the Gävle Symphony Orchestra, the Swedish Wind Ensemble, KammarensembleN, the Aalborg Symphony Orchestra and the Norrköping Symphony Orchestra.
-In addition to the traditional opera repertoire, Åsa, also sings contemporary music. Åsa has received a number of prestigious awards, including the Anders Wall’s Giresta scholarship and the Swedish Wagner society’s Bayreuth scholarship in 2015.
-She was also a recipient of the Royal Academy of Music’s national scholarschip for five years in a row 2012–2017.
+Åsa Jäger has worked with conductors such as Kent Nagano, Daniel Carter, Alevtina Ioffe, Aivis Greters, Anja Bihlmaier and Patrik Ringborg and she has performed with orchestras such as the Dresdner Festspielorchester, Concerto Köln, The Royal Swedish Orchestra, the Norrlandsoperan Symphony Orchestra, the Gävle Symphony Orchestra, the Swedish Wind Ensemble, KammarensembleN, the Aalborg Symphony Orchestra and the Norrköping Symphony Orchestra.
+In addition to the traditional opera repertoire, she also sings contemporary music.
+In the last couple of years she has made three first performances of short operas, including Om människan/On Humanity with Kammarensemblen at Folkoperan in Stockholm.